NixLine-org/nixline-baseline/README.md

 ### Organization Script Packs

 **Organization Script Packs** are a special type of pack that provides the distribution mechanism for organization-specific scripts and tooling.
-During governance migration, NixLine detects executable scripts and common tool files in the governance repository and automatically creates script packs for them.
+During governance migration, Lineage detects executable scripts and common tool files in the governance repository and automatically creates script packs for them.

 #### The "Delivery Mechanism" Concept